cpetrich/counterfeit_DS18B20/README.md

 IMHO, they are not clones, they are counterfeits (fakes).
 They are not clones because, as of writing (2019), all counterfeits behave differently electrically from the authentic Maxim products and can be distinguished easily from the originals.
 The manufacturers of the counterfeits have not attempted to disguise their counterfeit nature electrically, and even use topmarks with production date--batch code combinations different from the ones used by Maxim.
 However, I consider them counterfeits because their topmarks wrongly implies they were produced by ``Dallas`` (i.e., a shorthand for a company bought by Maxim).

 ## How do I know if I am affected?
-These are the simplest tests that I can think of:
+To get it out of the way, there are trivial tests of compliance with the datasheet that *some* counterfeit sensors fail (Families D and E, below), e.g., is the temperature reading right after power-up 85 °C, and are reserved bytes 5 and 7 of the scratchpad register ``0xff`` and ``0x10``, respectively.

+Then there are simple tests that apparently *all* counterfeit sensors fail.
+The most stright-forward tests are probably these:
-* There are at least 3 simple tests that can be done by sending one-wire commands to the sensor:
+* Tests that can be done by sending one-wire commands to the sensor:
 	1. It is a fake if its ROM address does not follow the pattern 28-xx-xx-xx-xx-00-00-xx.
 	2. It is a fake if ``<byte 6> == 0`` or ``<byte 6> > 0x10`` in the scratchpad register, or if the following scratchpad register relationship applies after **any** *successful* temperature conversion: ``(<byte 0> + <byte 6>) & 0x0f != 0`` (*12-bit mode*).
 	3. It is a fake if the chip returns data to simple queries of undocumented function codes other than 0x68 and 0x93. (*As of writing (2019), this can actually be simplified to: it is a fake if the return value to sending code 0x68 is ``0xff``.*)